awsdocs/aws-directory-service-admin-guide/doc_source/prereq_connector.md

 For more information about AWS Direct Connect, see the [AWS Direct Connect User Guide](https://docs.aws.amazon.com/directconnect/latest/UserGuide/)\.

 **Existing Active Directory**
 You'll need to connect to an existing network with an Active Directory domain\.
+AD Connector does not support trust with [Single Label Domains](https://support.microsoft.com/en-us/help/2269810/microsoft-support-for-single-label-domains)\.
 The functional level of this domain must be `Windows Server 2003` or higher\.
 AD Connector also supports connecting to a domain hosted on an Amazon EC2 instance\.
 AD Connector does not support Read\-only domain controllers \(RODC\) when used in combination with the Amazon EC2 domain\-join feature\.

 **Service account**
 You must have credentials for a service account in the existing directory which has been delegated the following privileges:
 + Read users and groups \- Required
-+ Join computers to the domain \- Required
++ Join computers to the domain \- Required only when using Seamless Domain Join and Amazon WorkSpaces
 + Create computer objects \- Required only when using Seamless Domain Join and Amazon WorkSpaces For more information, see [Delegate privileges to your service account](#connect_delegate_privileges)\.